lewazo/boreale/README.md

 ## Security
 ### TLS
 Boréale is meant to be accessed directly by forwarding the auth.
-As such, you **should not** add it as a backend in Traefik. ie. You should not have a `boreale.yourdomain.tld` or anything.
+As such, you **should not** add it as a backend in Traefik, i.e., you should not have a `boreale.yourdomain.tld` or anything.

 With this premise in mind, Boréale automatically creates a self-signed certificate in order to provide a complete HTTPS connection between Traefik and Boréale.
 This allows the server to set a `secure` cookie on the browser.